TENK-DAO/tenk/README.md

 Currently this project wraps its own linkdrop-proxy, but in the future it this will be its own contract that any contract use for the same ability to add a callback to be used when the linkdrop is claimed.
 When a linkdrop is created it reserves a raffle draw to be made when claiming.
 This allows the token to be a surprise (unless it's the last one).

-## Development

-This project also aims to highlight the newest way to test smart contracts on near using [`near-workspaces`](https://github.com/near/workspaces-js).
-See example tests in `__tests__`

 ## API

-Docs are located: `./docs`
+TypeScript docs are found at [https://tenk-dao.github.io/tenk/](https://tenk-dao.github.io/tenk/).

 Currently there is no standard format to describe the types of a contract.
-On proposal is to use the (`wit` format)[https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md], which while intended as a tool to generate bindings that act as polyfill for [`WebAssembly Interface Types`](https://github.com/WebAssembly/interface-types), it provides a language agnostic way to describe types for the API of a Wasm Binary.
+On proposal is to use the [`wit` format](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md), which while intended as a tool to generate bindings that act as polyfill for [`WebAssembly Interface Types`](https://github.com/WebAssembly/interface-types), it provides a language agnostic way to describe types for the API of a Wasm Binary.